BrenoBaronte/api/README.md

 This project has two endpoints(Get by identifier and Get all resources) using Cache with Redis.

-### What's comming?

-- Logging(propaly with Serilog).
-- Memory Cache implementation.
-- Integration with SqlServer using EntityFramework Core.
-- Integration with NoSql Database.

 ### Issues

 - Feel free to open any issue if you look anything suspect and I'll check it out ;)